xplosionmind/old.tommi.space/_stuff/Xplosion-Pictures.md

 logo: "Xplosion-Pictures.svg"
 ref: xplosionpic
 ---
-videos and photos I shoot around the world or just when people ask me to
+Videos and photos I shoot around the world or just when people ask me to